bolt/boltcms.io/README.md

 commands above, you'll find the frontpage at http://127.0.0.1:8000/ The Bolt admin panel can be found at http://127.0.0.1:8000/bolt

-The installation process created the first user.
-The username is `admin` and the default password is `admin%1`
+Log in using the credentials you created when setting up the first user.